justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   - If the next string starts with whitespace or tag end, create an attach an ElementPart
   - Else throw
-- Else if the position is content text, create and attach a ContentPart
+- Else if the position is comment text, create and attach a CommentPart
 - Else throw

 Parts are attached by giving them references to anchor nodes and pushing them